learn-academy-2019-bravo/ruby-assessments-45acpUSA/ruby.md

 #### 4. Name three possible non-inheritance relationships between ruby objects?

 //Your Answer
+I cannot give a definite answer mainly because I am having a hard time understanding the question.
+Perhaps this was covered in lecture and I missed it (sorry!), but here's my attempt:

+One possible non-inheritance relationship between Ruby objects are built-in methods.
+Since Ruby is an object-oriented language, you are able to call built-in methods on anything, even numbers and floats!
+For example, if I used .to_i on the string "7" and printed it (e.g. p "7".to_i), it would print 7 (as an integer).
+Another example would be if I used the .class method on 7 and printed it (e.g. p 7.class).
+This would print "Fixnum" (because I am asking for the class of that data type).

+I am unable to think of any other possible relationships along this same trend.
+I have an inkling that this question is aimed at the initialize, getter and setter methods but I will let Google confirm.

 //Googled Answer
+After spending a substantial amount of time perusing Google and the lecture notes, I have not found any answers that satisfy this specific question.
+I am still inclined to believe that the expected answer is along the lines of the initialize, getter, setter and attr_accessor instance method, but I am getting mixed responses through my searches.
+Perhaps the fact that you can create an instance off each class through Class_Name.New is relational between objects?

 #### 5. What do we call the #{} convention used below?
 What is it accomplishing?